 Government.
 This was done to cater to the need of drinking water of Coimbatore

 .
-The water here is pollution free and contains mineral properties.
-It is also known for its taste.
-The water here flows through the vegetation and rocks into the Attapady area.
-It is at times known as the second sweetest lake water in the world.
+The water here is pollution free, contains mineral properties and is also known for its taste.
+The water of the Siruvani Waterfalls flows through the vegetation and rocks into the Attapady area and is at times known as the second sweetest lake water in the world.

-The falls can be reached by about 4 kms trek from the nearest road point between Siruvani Dam
+The Siruvani Waterfalls can be reached by about 4 km trek from the nearest road point between Siruvani Dam

 .
 The Annamalai Hills

-This place is usually evacuated before 5 PM due to its remote accessibility and darkness spread by the forest.
-Siruvani Dam is connected by frequent buses from Coimbatore.
-Siruvani Waterfalls is well connected with different modes of transport.
-The fall is almost 6 km away from Karunya University
+Due to the remote accessibility and darkness spread by the forest, the Siruvani Waterfalls is closed off to the tourists by the time evening sets in.
+The Siruvani Dam is connected by frequent buses from Coimbatore and the Siruvani Waterfalls is well connected with different modes of transport.
+The fall is almost 6 km away from Karunya University<

-.
+/b>.
 The gateway to the waterfalls is located at Sadivayal Checkpost.
 Tourists can also avail the bus facility that ply at regular intervals from Coimbatore.
-The nearest airport from the Siruvani waterfalls is Coimbatore Peelamedu
+The nearest airport from the Siruvani waterfalls is Coimbatore Peelamedu Airport